 - Registration Fee for NMUN•DC to be paid to the American organization

 - Roundtrip airfare to and from the United States*

-- Airport-hotel transfers in the United States
+- Private airport-hotel transfers in the United States

-- Insurance while abroad
+- Health insurance while abroad

 It is possible to extend the period abroad adding 4 extra days in New York City at the additional cost of € 399